sclaggett/Literate/README.md

 ## File blocks

-One of the improvements introduced in *Literate* is the ability to save any code blocks with a name that appeared to be a file as a file with the same name.
+One of the improvements introduced in *Literate* was the ability to save any code blocks with a name that appeared to be a file as a file with the same name.
 For example, the following would be saved to `output.sh`:

 ```
 --- output.sh